Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 ---
 ### Troubleshooting the Side Brush of SwitchBot Mini Robot Vacuum K10+Turns sometimes and sometimes not

-We apologize for any inconvenience caused.
-Please follow the steps below to troubleshoot the issue:
+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-1. Remove the sidebrush and clean it.
+To help resolve the issue with the side brush not rotating, we kindly ask you to follow these steps:
-2. If the issue persists, please provide us with a video showing side brush unstable action.
-This will help us determine if the robot needs to be repaired or replaced.
+1. Please turn the robot over and check if there is any foreign object stuck in the side brush.
+If necessary, remove the side brush and clean it manually.

-If you had already upload a video of the issue, please wait for our agents to handle this case.
+2. Manually rotate the side brush to see if it feels difficult to turn.

-Thank you for your understanding.
+3. Start a cleaning task and check if the side brush rotates normally.

 ---
 ### Troubleshooting SwitchBot Roller Shade Fabric Has Black Stains